Maragondon: Patungan Cove

 At the southern part of Maragondon is a small fishing village that seemed to be forgotten by time.
-It was far from any access to electricity and commercialization, but it helped the village from preserving their livelihood and the natural beauty of its surroundings.
-But it is feared that its days may be numbered because of the looming commercialization that is already on its doorsteps.
+It was far from any access to electricity and commercialization, but it helped the village by preserving their livelihood and the natural beauty of its surroundings.
+But it is feared that its days may be numbered because of the looming exploitation that is already on its doorsteps.

 Aside from fishing, tourism is considered the second significant source of income for its residents, as the place is visited most during summer.
 That’s why some houses facing the shore are converted into cottages for rent, with rates between 500 to 2000 pesos and can accommodate up to fifteen persons.

-During our stay I was unable to avoid being curious on the unusually many security guards that were stationed at the entrance near the highway.
+During our stay, I was unable to avoid being curious about the unusually many security guards that were stationed at the entrance near the highway.
 I learned that the place is filled with tension between the residents and the large corporations craving to seize their land.
-It is one reason why security is very tight.
+Its the reason why security is very tight.
 Anyone attempting to enter the cove by road will be blocked by a dozen security guards.
 The only way to reach the cove is by a boat.

 According to the residents, they are offered PhP50,000 just to vacate the place.
 There are plans for an SM-owned company to develop the cove into a large resort, similar to what was done to Pico de Loro in Hamilo Coast that is also owned by SM Development Corporation (SMDC).

-There had been numerous reports of unusually high number of security men armed with powerful rifles roaming around the otherwise simple community, intimidating and even harassing residents.
-Tension did flared up last year when a demolition operation became unruly.
+There had been numerous reports of an unusually high number of security men armed with powerful rifles roaming around the otherwise simple community, intimidating and even harassing residents.
+The tension did flare up last year when a demolition operation became unruly.
 The mega-corporation responded by filing various criminal charges against residents, including malicious mischief and trespassing, and those cases are still under litigation.

 Read this news for more info.